Azari & III (album): Critical reception

 The album received positive reviews from music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 76, based on 16 reviews, which indicates "generally favorable reviews".
 In his favourable review for BBC Music, Luke Turner refers to the album as "an intelligent, decadent debut", concluding that it "will be one of the finest electronic pop records" of 2011.
 Both The Guardians Maddy Costa and John Doran of NME have praised the vocal of Cédric Gasaida, known as Starving Yet Full, naming it the band's "greatest asset" and calling the singer "thoroughly angelic" and "uniquely talented".Azari & III was also nominated to Juno Award for Electronic Album of the Year in 2012.

 Commercial performance

 Upon its initial release in 2011, Azari & III entered UK Albums Chart at number 195 and UK Dance Albums Chart at number 13.
 When re-released in 2012, the album peaked at number 189 in the UK and re-entered Dance Albums Chart at number 14.
 The album failed to chart elsewhere.

+In 2024, London DJ/producer Max Dean released a modern reinterpretation of "Reckless (With Your Love)" called “Reckless (2024)” through Positiva Records.
+The track has garnered over 17 million streams on Spotify.